Buddy Guy

 Buddy Guy didn’t just keep the blues alive—he electrified it.
 His guitar work is a masterclass in emotion, unpredictability, and raw power.
 From the smoky clubs of Chicago to the stage of the White House, Guy has carried the blues into every corner of the world.

 His legacy is built on passion, perseverance, and a refusal to play it safe.
 Buddy Guy’s music endures as both tradition and rebellion—a living testament to the soul of the blues.
+No one has expressed this fundamental connection better than the Rock & Roll Hall of Fame, which famously wrote:

 Essential Listening